streamanalyze/sa.documentation/README.md

 4 The SQL processor

-Amos II databases can be manipulated using SQL as an alternative to AmosQL.
+sa.amos databases can be manipulated using SQL as an alternative to AmosQL.
 The SQL preprocessor translates SQL commands to corresponding AmosQL statements.
 The SQL preprocessor is called using a special foreign function: sql(Charstring query)->Bag of vector result
-To make an Amos II function be queried using SQL its name must be prefixed with 'sql:'.
-Thus an Amos II function whose name is sql:<table> can be regarded as a table named <table> which is queried and updated using SQL statements passed as argument to the foreign function sql.
+To make an sa.amos function be queried using SQL its name must be prefixed with 'sql:'.
+Thus an sa.amos function whose name is sql:<table> can be regarded as a table named <table> which is queried and updated using SQL statements passed as argument to the foreign function sql.

 For example, assume we define the stored functions: create function sql:employee(Integer ssn) -> (Charstring name, Number Income, Integer dept) as stored;